Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step1.md

 Both [Meteor](https://meteor.com) and [Ionic](https://ionicframework.com) took their platform to the next level in tooling.
 They both provide CLI interfaces and build tools which will help you build a mobile-application.

-In this tutorial we will focus on the `Ionic` CLI; We will use it to serve the client and build the our project using [Cordova](https://cordova.apache.org/), and we will use `Meteor` as a platform for our server, so we will be able to use [Mongo collections](https://docs.meteor.com/api/collections.html) and [subscriptions](https://docs.meteor.com/api/pubsub.html).
+In this tutorial we will focus on the `Ionic` CLI; We will use it to serve the client and build our project using [Cordova](https://cordova.apache.org/), and we will use `Meteor` as a platform for our server, so we will be able to use [Mongo collections](https://docs.meteor.com/api/collections.html) and [subscriptions](https://docs.meteor.com/api/pubsub.html).

 > If you are interested in the [Meteor CLI](https://angular-meteor.com/tutorials/whatsapp2/meteor/setup), the steps needed to use it with Meteor are almost identical to the steps required by the Ionic CLI